April 14, 2026· By Daniel Shao

 Does SparkReceipt have a Google Sheets integration now?

 Not natively, as of April 2026.
-SparkReceipt's official integrations page lists Zapier and Make (formerly Integromat) as the routes to Google Sheets.
-There's no built-in "connect your Sheet" flow inside the SparkReceipt app itself.
+SparkReceipt's official integrations page lists Zapier and Make (formerly Integromat) as the documented routes to Google Sheets — there's no built-in "connect your Sheet" flow inside the SparkReceipt app itself.
 If you want receipt data in Google Sheets, you need a Zapier account, a working Zap, and some tolerance for the occasional sync gap when automation tools hiccup.
-SparkReceipt's own team has acknowledged the Zapier dependency in their support docs — it's not a bug, it's the intended path.
 Whether that's acceptable depends on how central Sheets is to your workflow.

 Is SparkReceipt worth it if I don't need Google Sheets?

 Honestly, yes.
-If your expense tracking doesn't live in Google Sheets — or if you're happy using SparkReceipt's own dashboard as your expense hub — SparkReceipt is a strong product.
-The OCR is among the best in the category, the email forwarding is genuinely useful for digital receipts, and $6.58/month for unlimited scans is good value.
+If your expense tracking doesn't live in Google Sheets — or you're happy using SparkReceipt's own dashboard as your expense hub — it's a strong product.
+The OCR is among the best in the category, the email forwarding is genuinely useful for digital receipts, and $6.58/month for 50 scans is good value.
 The 700+ reviews reflect real-world reliability.
 If the question is "best receipt scanner regardless of Sheets," SparkReceipt is a legitimate top pick.
 The Sheets gap only matters if Sheets is where you need the data to live.

 Can ReceiptToSheet handle email receipts?

 Not yet.
 As of April 2026, ReceiptToSheet handles photo scans only — you photograph a receipt and it gets written to your Sheet.
-Email receipt forwarding (where you forward a receipt email and it auto-processes) is on the Pro tier roadmap but hasn't shipped.
+Email receipt forwarding is on the Business tier roadmap but hasn't shipped.
 If email receipts make up a large share of your volume, this is a real gap and SparkReceipt's forwarding feature is worth considering.
 For users whose receipts are mostly physical — restaurant meals, gas, groceries, parking — the photo scan flow covers the majority of the use case.

 Bottom Line

 SparkReceipt is the better app if you don't care about Google Sheets.
-It has more users, more reviews, and strong email receipt handling.
+More users, more reviews, strong email receipt handling.
+Elite at $9.08/month adds line-item categorization and unlimited scans.

-But if your expense workflow lives in Google Sheets — and for most freelancers and small business owners it does — SparkReceipt creates friction that ReceiptToSheet eliminates.
+But if your expense workflow lives in Google Sheets — and for most freelancers and small business owners it does — SparkReceipt adds friction ReceiptToSheet removes.
 You shouldn't need Zapier to get a row into a spreadsheet.

 Ready to stop exporting CSVs?